Anita and Poju Zabludowicz

 Kelly joined the Zabludowicz Collection in May 2009 after participating in ‘Testing Ground: Contested Ground'.
 She oversees the cataloguing and conservation of this growing collection, assisting the installation of exhibitions and coordinating loan requests.
 Kelly has an MFA in Contemporary Curating from Goldsmiths College and a BA in Fine Art with a minor in Art History from the State University of New York in Brockport.

-PA to Anita Zabludowicz
+Executive Assistant to Anita Zabludowicz

 Caragh has been working for the Zabludowicz Collection since 2008 as PA to Founder and main advisor of the Collection, Anita Zabludowicz.
 She is responsible for organising Anita’s events both charitable and personal, travel, and professional activities.
 Prior to working for the collection Caragh worked within the events industry and has a degree in Politics from Bristol University.

 Paola is responsible for the day-to-day running of the gallery during public opening hours, managing the team of gallery assistants, café and shop, as well as overseeing private gallery hires.
 She is also responsible for the production, sale and promotion of Zabludowicz Collection artists’ limited editions.
 Prior to joining the Collection in 2011, Paola worked at the Solomon R. Guggenheim Museum and Marian Goodman Gallery, Volta and Scope art fairs in New York City.
 Paola has a degree in Art History and an MA in Art Management Psychology from La Sapienza University in Rome, Italy.